Didi Senft

 Dieter "Didi" Senft (born 7 February 1952) is a German cycling fan who is known as Didi the Devil or El Diablo at the Tour de France and Giro d'Italia.
 Since 1993, he has been seen in the Tour and Giro's many stages wearing his red devil costume and painting trident symbols on the road some miles before he appears.
 Senft said the inspiration for his costume came from secretly watching the Tour de France on West German TV and hearing a broadcaster refer to the red triangular flag that marks the last kilometer as "the devil's red flag."

 Biography

 Senft is an inventor who has created numerous unusual bicycles including the largest rideable bicycle in the world.
-He has more than 17 world records from bike-related inventions.
+He has 17 world records from bike-related inventions.
 According to the Guinness Book of Records, Senft built the largest mobile guitar, taking the form of a bicycle.